 Applications are accepted for the following

-- In the case of a primary applicant from Northern Ireland the partner cannot be from elsewhere in Northern Ireland and similarly if the primary applicant is from the Republic of Ireland the partner must not be from the Republic of Ireland
+In the case of a primary applicant from Northern Ireland, the partner cannot be from elsewhere in Northern Ireland; similarly, if the primary applicant is from the Republic of Ireland the partner must not be from the Republic of Ireland.

-- The key objectives of the research visit should be to: (i) initiate collaborations, or (ii) explore opportunities to build lasting research collaborative networks or
+The key objectives of the research visit should be to: (i) initiate collaborations, or (ii) explore opportunities to build lasting research collaborative networks.

-The Charlemont Grant Scheme opened from 22 September 2020 until 4 November 2020.
+The Charlemont Grant Scheme opened on 22 September 2021 and will close on 3 November 2021.
 All queries can be sent to firstname.lastname@example.org